-This Paleo Banana Cheesecake recipe is so delicious!
-With only 15 minutes of prep, this quick and easy sweet is loaded with walnuts, coconut milk, bananas, and maple syrup, making it the perfect no-fuss cold treat for hot days.
-Made with all-natural ingredients, this healthy dessert is vegan, low carb, and gluten-free.
+This Raw Vegan Cheesecake Recipe is such a simple and healthy recipe!
+With only 15 minutes of prep, this quick and easy sweet is loaded with walnuts, coconut milk, bananas, and maple syrup, making it the perfect no-fuss cold treat for all family members.
+Made with all-natural ingredients, this healthy dessert is vegan, low-carb, and gluten-free.

 - It’s mostly nuts.
-Coconut, walnuts, cashews, and almonds all play a vital role in this no bake banana dessert.
+Coconut, walnuts, cashews, and almonds all play a vital role in raw vegan cheesecake recipes.
 Nuts provide an excellent source of fat and protein, essential for any diet.

 - It’s naturally sweetened.
-And most of that sweetness comes from fruit!
-I added in a little maple syrup as well, just for flavor and a little extra sweetness, but honestly, I personally would be fine with just the bananas.
-My other half would tell me it’s not dessert!
+And most of that sweetness comes from fresh fruit!
+I added a little maple syrup to this awesome raw cheesecake recipe as well, just for flavor and a little extra sweetness, but honestly, I personally would be fine with just the bananas.

 - It’s low carb.
 YES!
-Despite having bananas and maple syrup in this recipe, the total net carbs comes to 10.4g making it absolutely perfect for a low carb treat!
-Not suitable for keto though.
+Despite having bananas and maple syrup in this recipe, the total net carbs come to 10.4g making it absolutely perfect for a low carb treat!

 - Milk: I chose unsweetened almond milk as that’s what I keep on hand for cooking, but feel free to use a milk of your choice.